pedramamini/RewindMCP/README.md

 The MCP server provides the following tools:

-1. `get_transcripts_relative`: Get audio transcripts from a relative time period (e.g., "1hour", "30minutes", "1day")
+1. **`get_transcripts_relative`**: Get audio transcripts from a relative time period (e.g., "1hour", "30minutes", "1day", "1week").
+Returns transcript sessions with full text content suitable for analysis, summarization, or detailed review.
+Each session includes complete transcript text and word-by-word timing.

-2. `search_transcripts`: Search through audio transcripts for keywords with optional time filtering
-3. `search_screen_ocr`: Search through OCR screen content for keywords with optional time and application filtering
+2. **`get_transcripts_absolute`**: **PRIMARY TOOL for meeting summaries** - Get complete audio transcripts from a specific time window (e.g., '3 PM meeting').
+This is the FIRST tool to use when asked to summarize meetings, calls, or conversations from specific times.
+Returns full transcript sessions with complete text content ready for analysis and summarization.

+3. **`search_transcripts`**: Search for specific keywords/phrases in transcripts. **NOT for meeting summaries** - use `get_transcripts_absolute` instead when asked to summarize meetings from specific times.
+This tool finds keyword matches with context snippets, useful for finding specific topics or names mentioned across multiple sessions.

+4. **`search_screen_ocr`**: Search through OCR screen content for keywords.
+Finds text that appeared on screen during specific time periods.
+Use this to find what was displayed on screen, applications used, or visual content during meetings or work sessions.
+Complements audio transcripts by showing what was visible.

-4. `get_activity_stats`: Get activity statistics for a specified time period
+5. **`get_activity_stats`**: Get activity statistics for a specified time period (e.g., "1hour", "30minutes", "1day", "1week").
+Provides comprehensive statistics about audio recordings, screen captures, and application usage.

-5. `get_transcript_by_id`: Get a specific transcript by audio ID
+6. **`get_transcript_by_id`**: **FOLLOW-UP TOOL** - Get complete transcript content by audio ID.
+Use this AFTER `get_transcripts_absolute` to retrieve full transcript text for summarization.
+Essential second step when the first tool shows preview text that needs complete content for proper analysis.

 ### MCP Client Integration